section-engineering-education/engineering-education/articles/secured-deeplearning-in-remote-devices/index.md

 Here, `nn.Linear()` creates a simple linear neural network layer of the specified input and output dimensions.
 Similarly, `F.relu()` accepts the fully-connected layer as an input, and returns the activated value.

-#### Create Workers for Remote Devices
+#### Create workers for remote devices
 To manage local end devices, we must bind the Torch tensors with the end-users using `sy.TorchHook(torch)`.
-Since we are not going to deploy them live on actual devices, we assume virtual devices on different WebSocket ports.
+Since we aren't going to deploy them live on actual devices, we will assume virtual devices on different WebSocket ports.

 Virtual workers are entities present on our local machine.
 They are used to model the behavior of actual workers.
 Then, we create 2 different workers for the demonstration.